- Course content

 An advisory panel of senior practitioners ensures that the course remains at the forefront of developments within financial markets and reflects topical and technical developments in the marketplace.

 The course is a Chartered Financial Analyst Institute (CFA) Programme Partner and is accredited by the Chartered Institute of Securities & Investment (CISI) and the Chartered Alternative Investment Analysts Association (CAIA).
 Please see the Accreditations tab for more information on how you can benefit from these partnerships.

 View our guide to finance MSc courses at Cass

-On a typical intake of around 100 students a year, a minimum of 35 nationalities will normally be represented.
+The MSc in Investment Management is a very popular course and attracts a large number of applications.
+On a typical intake a minimum of 35 nationalities will normally be represented.
 The international dimension of the course is further developed through the backgrounds of the resident and visiting academic faculty.
 The international learning experience adds range and depth to the student experience, while generating worldwide networking opportunities after graduation.

-Students on the MSc in Investment Management and the MSc in Corporate Finance are able to apply for an additional year's study at LUISS or Bocconi business schools in Italy.
+Students on the MSc in Investment Management and the MSc in Corporate Finance are able to apply for an additional year's study at LUISS or Bocconi University in Italy.
 Two places are available at each school every year.
-Students are selected on the basis of their term one results at Cass and a shirt essay.
+Students are selected on the basis of their term one results at Cass and a short essay.

 International elective modules may also be available in term three.